-- an ear tag consisting of the letters 'UK' followed by the herd mark allocated by the Department for Environment, Food and Rural Affairs (Defra), and a unique individual identification number or - a tattoo consisting of the Defra-allocated herd mark followed by a unique individual identification number
+- an ear tag consisting of the letters 'UK' followed by the Welsh Government-allocated herd mark and a unique individual identification number - a tattoo consisting of the Welsh Government-allocated herd mark followed by a unique individual identification number

 If the destination premises is known, movements both to and from the show ground must be notified to the AHDB Pig Hub before initiating the journey.
 If the destination premises after the show is unknown, the movement must be reported to the bureau service within three days.